Wolodia-M/MeteoClock/README.md

 # MeteoClock
-Clock with meostation on arduino
+Clock with meteostation on arduino
+Go to wiki for more information